 Want to Try TapClicks as Your Marketing Data Pipeline Tool?

 TapClicks extends the scope of a regular data pipeline tool by handling the entire marketing data lifecycle in one central ecosystem.
 By automating the process from data collection, storage, and data analytics to report distribution, marketers can simplify and scale their data management and reporting capabilities for dozens or hundreds of clients.

-If you’re not looking for a data pipeline tool for sales and marketing data specifically, here’s a round-up of 8 general data pipeline tools which loosely fall into 4 main categories:
+If you're not looking for a data pipeline tool for sales and marketing data specifically, here's a round-up of 8 general data pipeline tools that loosely fall into 4 main categories: